Stefannaeve/microservices-exam/README.md

 Operations between manager and the sub services are synchronous, but ADD, CREATE, and DELETE requests make the subservises communicate asynchronously between each other to synchronize data.

+## Frontend
+While we had initially planned to make a basic frontend, we ended up focusing our time on the requirements for the exam.

 ## Database Diagram

 ![img.png](documents/images/DatabaseDiagram.png)